stuible/portfolio-astro/README.md

 # My Portfolio - BETA

-This is my portfolio website build with Astro 🚀
+This is my portfolio website built with Astro 🚀

 ## Project Structure